Nikon D5000 vs Sony A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5000 does not offer wifi capability.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the D5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5000 was succeeded by the Nikon D5100.
+Both the D5000 and the A9 have been discontinued, but can regularly be found used on eBay.
+The D5000 was replaced by the Nikon D5100, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D5000 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.